 If coaching/training is not your passion, you’ll be weeded out quickly.
 If you’re in it for the money, you’ll be weeded out quickly.

-Don’t pursue starting a fitness center of your own in hopes of making money.
+Don’t start your own fitness facility in hopes of making money.
 Chase your passion of helping others and loving what you do, and the money will find you.
 It doesn’t work the other way around.
 If you get it twisted around, you’re business will fail.

 Opening a gym facility of your own is a huge step with a lot of risk and responsibility, but if it’s what you love to do and the WHY you’re doing it is with passion and nobility, then you know what, go out and make it happen.